COUNTY BIRDING LOCALITIES

 before the San Luis Obispo County line.

-wetlands and most of the rest of the refuge is open to hiking.
-I am working with
+between October 1 and February 1 each year for waterfowl hunters.
+Most of the rest of the refuge is open to hiking

 Birding is best from November to April.
 Summer birding is also rewarding